psteinb/hpc-in-a-day/_episodes/03-04-bonus-mpi-for-pi.md

 ~~~
 {: .python }

-These 4 lines will be very instrumental through out the entire MPI program.
+These 4 lines will be very instrumental throughout the entire MPI program.
 The entire MPI software stack builds upon the notion of a communicator.
 Here, we see the MPI.COMM_WORLD communicator by which all processes that are created talk to each other.
 We will use it as a hub to initiate communications among all participating processes.
 Subsequently, we ask `comm` how many participants are connected by calling `comm.Get_size()`.
 Then we'll ask the communicator, what rank the current process is `comm.Get_rank()`.
 And with this, Lola has entered the dungeon of MPI.

 > ## Every Line Is Running in Parallel!
 > As discussed in the previous section, a call to `<your scheduler> mpirun <your program>` will do the following: